Close

 For any planned mining disturbance, mining companies must pay money as security to the NT Government so that mining sites can be rehabilitated.

+This applies to activities authorised by an environmental (mining) licence under the Environment Protection Act 2019.
 This covers anticipated costs if the NT Government needs to take action to:

 • prevent, minimise or rectify environmental harm caused by mining activities on or outside of the mining site or